New York and Vermont to Montreal Bike Tour

 At the summit of Smuggler’s Notch cyclists can survey all of northern Vermont and Lake Champlain.
 Before descending cyclists may take note of riding across Vermont’s Long Trail (Vermont’s Continental Divide) for the sixth time in three days.

 The long descent of Smuggler’s Notch delivers cyclists to Pleasant Valley, an appropriately named valley of immense beauty.
-From Pleasant Valley cyclists ride new pavement (summer 2012) past the iconic farms and fields that comprise northern Vermont.
+From Pleasant Valley cyclists ride smooth pavement past the iconic farms and fields that comprise northern Vermont.
 Cyclists then join the Roosevelt Highway to ride from island to island out into the middle of Lake Champlain.

 Tonight’s island lodging surrounded by Lake Champlain is on North Hero Island.
 Upon arrival cyclists are encouraged to find a large Adirondack Chair, their favorite beverage and simply take in the view.